TolgaKarateke07/ritim-el-authentication/README.md

 touched with the free hand only when a verification is due.
 This closes a lead across the torso while keeping everything except the momentary finger contact on one wrist.

-Measured result: clean signal with low baseline noise and reliable R-peak detection — verification works from this placement.
+Measured result on the breadboard prototype: clean signal, noise eliminated, reliable R-peak detection, and working verification from this placement.

 ---